mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 continuously prove that you were wrong.

 A couple more internal gumption traps are mentioned in the "anxiety" and "boredom" traps.
-With the anxiety trap, you are so afraid to fail and ruin your ego, that you never take risks.
-The boredom trap is as the name suggests, you or your mind is bored or burned out of the problem that you are working on and therefore don't think of new avenues to pursue.
+With the anxiety trap, one is too afraid to fail and ruin their ego, that they never take risks.
+The boredom trap is as the name suggests, one's mind becomes bored or burned out of the problem on and can't think of new paths to pursue.
-Impatience is also mentioned as related to internal gumption traps.

-> Impatience [...] always results from one cause: an underestimation of the amount of time the job will take.

-#### Truth traps

-Truth traps are bounded questions with unbounded "mu" answers.
-The mu answer is not valueless, but rather indicates that the context of the question is too small for nature's answer and therefore, "beyond the hypothesis".

-> A very strong case can be made for the statement that science grows by it mu answers more than by its yes or no answers.

-Yes or no answers confirm or deny a hypotheses and therefore, stop the process of understanding.
-Mu answers allow the process to continue.

-#### Psychomotor traps

- Psychomotor traps are basically inadequate tooling and bad surroundings.

-#### The biggest gumption trap

-The biggest gumption trap of all is the lifeless, emotionless, "funeral procession" way of living, where you are marching to your funeral.
-Focused on what comes next rather than what is around you currently.

-> It's paradoxical that where people are the most closely crowded [...] loneliness is the greatest [...].
-Physical distance between people has nothing to do with loneliness.
-It's psychic distance [...]

-> [...] in this primary America [people] seem to go through huge portions of their lives without much consciousness of what's immediately around them.
-The media have convinced them that what's right around them is unimportant.